Controlling the false discovery rate via knockoffs: Comparison with other variable selection techniques

 \subsection{Other methods}

 Finally, we briefly mention several other approaches that are related to the goal of this work.
 First, we discuss two methods presented Miller \cite{MillerBook,Miller84} to control false positives in forward selection procedures for linear regression.
-The first method proposes creating ``dummy'' variables whose entries are drawn i.i.d.~at random.
-The forward selection procedure is then applied to the augmented list of variables, and we stop when the procedure selects a dummy variable for the first time.
-This approach is similar in flavor to our proposed methods, but the construction of the dummy variables does not account for correlation among the existing features, and therefore may lose FDR control in a correlated setting.
-Whereas we do not mind a small fraction of false discoveries to gain power, Miller's approach targets a more stringent type I error control, namely, the familywise error rate (FWER), which aims to have zero false positives.
+The first method creates ``dummy'' variables whose entries are drawn i.i.d. at random.
+The forward selection procedure is then applied to the augmented list of variables and is run until the first time it selects a dummy variable.
+This approach is similar in flavor to our method, but the construction of the dummy variables does not account for correlation among the existing features and therefore may lose FDR control in a correlated setting.
+Miller \cite{Miller84} also proposes a second method, which makes use of a key observation that we also use extensively in our work: after selecting $m$ variables, if all of the true features have already been selected, then the remaining residual is simply Gaussian noise and is therefore rotationally invariant.
+To test whether the next feature should be included, \cite{Miller84} thus compares to the null distribution obtained by applying random rotations.
+In practice, true features and null features are nearly always interspersed in the forward selection steps, and so this type of method will not achieve exact control of the FDR for this reason.